yalopez84/rawdata_api/README.md

 		}

 #### Input files
 -sql/db.sql file with the database schema.
 It includes model and data.
 A database backup can be found at sql/backup.sql.
+Further data can be added using the API.
+Insomnia tool can be used to send data to the API.

 #### Output files
 -A file (file/raw_data/{entityname_in_plural}.json) for each entity.
 It should be created the files/raw_data directory.